German Dative Case (der Dativ)

 🇺🇸 I give the man the book.

-In this sentence, “Ich” is the subject acting.
+In this sentence, “Ich” is the subject performing the action.
 “Das Buch” is the direct object, the thing being given, making it accusative.
-“Dem Mann” is the indirect object, the book’s recipient, making it dative.
-Subjects conjugate verbs, so here, “geben” is conjugated by “Ich”.
+“Dem Mann” is the indirect object, the recipient of the book, making it dative.
+Since subjects conjugate verbs, “geben” is conjugated here as “Ich gebe”.

-So, in sentences with a verb that involves giving, telling, or showing, the dative case is used to show the recipient of the action.
+In sentences with verbs involving actions like giving, telling, or showing, the dative case is used to indicate the recipient of the action.

 Article Declension in Dative Case